NEW My Interview with Radio France Internationale about the UN Report on Human Rights Abuses in Eastern Ukraine.

 - Dr. Onuch interviewed live on Sky News TV, Al Jazeera, BBC Wales Interview, BBC Radio

-Dr. Olga Onuch, is a Senior Lecturer in Politics at the University of Manchester and a Research Fellow at Nuffield College, at the University of Oxford.
+Dr. Olga Onuch, is a political scientist working at the University of Manchester and a Research Fellow at Nuffield College, at the University of Oxford.
 She received her DPhil in Comparative Politics from the University of Oxford in 2011.

 From 2011-2014 she was a Newton Prize Fellow in Comparative Politics (awarded by the Royal Society & British Academy) at the SIAS, Latin American Centre and a Research Fellow at Nuffield College, both held at the University of Oxford.
 In 2013-2014 she was also a Shklar Research Fellow at HURI, at Harvard University.
 In 2014 she was awarded a Leverhulme Early Career Fellowship Grant (hosted at the UCL – not taken up).